JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 #### Selecting Targets

-When selecting a target for a ranged weapon, you may select an enemy model and target all enemy models within 2" that have the same ***Unit Name*** as though they were a unit.
+Instead of selecting an enemy unit for a ranged weapon, you may optionally select an enemy model and target all enemy models within 2" that have the same ***Unit Name*** as though they were a unit.

 > This prevents multi-attack weapons from only being able to target a single model in most cases.